The Creation Research Museum of Ontario

 Heading down to the bottom of the gorge with the Lockport Limestone on the right.

-Making a brief stop at a giant bolder filled with jelly fish or sponge fossils scattered through it.
+Making a brief stop at a giant boulder filled with jelly fish or sponge fossils scattered through it.

 Getting the students to look for potholes because quite frankly, they're quite hard to locate amongst the boulders.